final3blindside/personal-blog/index.md

 ---
-Discoveries and Observations: A Dynamic Compendium
+Discoveries and Observations A Dynamic Compendium
 ---